Roxbury, Nova Scotia: Development

-The Acadians had expanded the Mi’kmaq toe-path into a lane, and the Loyalists made it a road off what’s now Route 201.
+The Acadians had expanded the Mi’kmaq toe-path into a lane, and the Loyalists made it a road off of what is now Route 201.
 By the mid-1800s, it had a population of about 70, with a school, a church and homes.
 A mill exported lumber to the railway station in Paradise.

-In the late 1800s Roxbury was a logging community with a population of several dozens, but the community ended after the face of the South Mountain was destroyed by a forest fire in 1903 and the community income was lost.
+In the late 1800s, Roxbury was a logging community with a population of several dozen, but the community ended after the face of the South Mountain was destroyed by a forest fire in 1903 and the community's source of income was lost.